RiyaGrady/Ajazz-ak820pro-gif-splitter/README.md

 ```

 *If a directory is supplied, the first `*.gif` file found in that folder will be processed.*
-On failure (non‑GIF, corrupted file, etc.) the sound **split-sad-meow-song.wav** is played and an error message is printed to the console.
+On failure (non‑GIF, corrupted file, etc.) the sound **split-sad-meow-song.wav** is played and an error message is printed to the console, and no folder is opened.

 ## Requirements